SNAP-4 Service Release Notes

 -

-Description: RedHat/Centos 7.x does not handle "online" (post driver probe) namespace additions/removals correctly.
+Description: RedHat/Centos 7.x does not handle "online" (post driver probe) namespace additions or removals correctly.

 Workaround: Use